-Café doble (“double coffee“) is quite simply a double café solo, in other words, two espressos.
-Some bars also offer the coffee under its Italian name, café doppio.
+Café doble (“double coffee“) is quite simply a double café solo, in other words, two espressi.
+Some bars also offer this coffee under its Italian name, café doppio.

 This type of coffee is perfect for early mornings or for anyone who could use an extra dose of a pick-me-up.

 Spanish coffee with alcohol is a very popular mixture in the country.
 And so it happens that Café Carajillo is universally popular.
 The original Café Carajillo is a combination of espresso (Café solo) and brandy.

 Today, however, this type of coffee can also be found in combination with other types of alcohol as coffee with liqueur 43, with rum, whiskey, or anise liqueur.
 In one version of this coffee, “quemado“, the liqueur is first ignited and then deglazed with coffee.